slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 and let's say you didn't clear IDP cookie, and after user click logout and request the resource again, at p1, the user is from IDP cookie, and at P2, it won't be `LoginPageResult` but `AuthorizeResult` (that's why users won't be showed with Login page again), then it just repeats step 6, 7, then user is still seems to be login

-A special note on the "user-to-idp cookie" and "user-to-client" cookie. the former is created first on the IdentityServer's end i.e Login page, so the claims will be the data on the signin form (especially the "user = Emma" claim which probably won't be in id token). "user-to-client" cookie however it is created based on id token from idp.
+A special note on the "user-to-idp cookie" and "user-to-client" cookie. the former is created first on the IdentityServer's end i.e Login page, so the claims will be the data on the signin form (especially the "user = Emma" claim which probably won't be in id token). "user-to-client" cookie however it is created based on id token from idp (if `options.GetClaimsFromUserInfoEndpoint = true` then the process is a little bit different check the note above).

 So if you don't clear IDP own session/cookie, and request the resource, resource will be returned to your with no 401 error (bug), behind the scene`AuthorizationMiddleware` calls `OpenIdConnectHandler.HandleChallengeAsync()` to repeat the communication to idp, after `https://localhost:7184/signin-oidc` is handled by client, Client calls `Context.SignInAsync()` again.
 If you request the resousrce again,  resource will be returned to you (still a bug), and this time `OpenIdConnectHandler.HandleChallengeAsync()` won't be called

 8. B-Signout process